cjochim/cjochim.github.io/essays/ai-ics314.md

 # What is AI in Education?

 AI’s transformative impact on the world of education revolutionized various aspects of learning.
 AI can aid in many educational functions such as detecting plagiarism, offering guidance on a given topic, providing feedback, etc. However, a stigma arises when AI is perceived as a solution rather than a tool.
-For example, (website) is utilized to write essays for students.
-This method saves a lot of “precious” time for a student who wants to avoid writing countless pages in a writing class.
-I hope my sarcasm is noticeable because using AI as a solution for writing an entire essay is not the way to go.
+For example, (website) is utilized to write essays for students. &lt;sarcasm&gt;This method saves a lot of precious time for a student who wants to avoid writing countless pages in a writing class.&lt;/sarcasm&gt; Using AI as a solution for writing an entire essay is not the way to go.
 Instead, AI should be utilized as a tool.
 Rather than writing an entire essay, AI can be used to expand and spark new ideas.

 In addition, AI seems to have two sides of opinions, those of reject and those of accept.
 Moreover, I thought all professors would condemn AI.
 When I read the themes in the ICS 314 (Software Engineering I) course description, I was surprised to see that AI tools like ChatGPT and GitHub Copilot are embraced in software engineering.
 As the course progressed, I finally understood why AI is accepted and even encouraged.

 # Experiencing AI (ChatGPT) in ICS 314

 Before taking ICS 314, I attached AI with a stigma because I believed that relying on AI contributed to academic dishonesty and that students who use AI truly did not understand the material.
 Thus, I avoided AI until the start of ICS 314.
-How did I start using AI, specifically ChatGPT?
+How did I start using AI, specifically [ChatGPT](https://chat.openai.com/)?
 Well, I will explain my experiences down below but after using ChatGPT for the first time, I have no guilt or regrets.

 ### WODS – Experience, In-class Practice, & In-class